 Bharat Bharti literary award 2014

-- Noted Hindi litterateur Kashinath Singh has been chosen for the Bharat Bharti literary award for year 2014.
+- Noted Hindi litterateur Kashinath Singh has been chosen for the Bharat Bharti literary award for the year 2014.

 - It is Uttar Pradesh state’s highest literary award.
 Annually given by UP Hindi Sansthan.
 It carries a cash prize of 5 lakh rupees.